 The Gault Site in Texas

-The significance of the Gault site lies to a great extent in its convincing evidence, contrary to conventional wisdom, that large populations of the "Clovis" time frame inhabited sites of considerable geographical extent and duration, strongly suggesting the possibility of a "pre-Clovis" presence.
-In the context of the large quantity and extent of artifact material at Day's Knob (33GU218) and other North American venues, it is interesting to note the similarity in morphology of much of Gault's Clovis-age material to that of artifacts at this site, notably in its resem- blance to the rounded or flattened (quasi-anthropomorphic) bird face images - mouth, eye, and general form of the figure being the salient features.
-Linearly incised limestones are a also a distinctive feature of both sites.
+The significance of the Gault site lies to a great extent in its convincing evidence, contrary to conventional wisdom, that large populations of the "Clovis" time frame already inhabited sites of considerable geographical extent and duration, suggesting the possibility of a "pre-Clovis" presence.
+In the context of the large quantity and extent of artifact material at 33GU218 and other North American sites, it is interesting to note the similarity in morphology of much of Gault's artifact material to that of artifacts at this site, notably in its resemblance to the rounded or flattened (quasi-anthropomorphic) bird face images - mouth, eye, and general form of the figure being the salient features.
+Geometrically incised limestones are a also a distinctive feature of both sites.

-The photo below shows the Gault artifact widely known as the "Wheatstone", the incision marks being interpreted as wheat stalks, on the rather questionable as- sumption that the image was intended to be viewed vertically.
-In addition to its bird-like shape, this figure exhibits the face characteristic of thousands of images at the Day's Knob and other sites.
+The photo below shows the Gault limestone artifact widely known as the "Wheatstone" (possibly Clovis age, more likely early Archaic), the incised marks being interpreted as wheat stalks, on the rather questionable assumption that the image was intended to be viewed vertically.
+In addition to its bird-like shape, this figure exhibits the face characteristic of thousands of images at 33GU218 and other sites.
 Note the mouth, the eye, and the crest over the forehead.
-Given the overall morphology, seeing the carvings along the side as feathers (albeit abstract) seems more plausible.
-Dr. Michael Collins at the Texas Archaeological Research Laboratory (TARL) was informed of this observation in 2004 (and he has seen this web page), but despite repeated requests via e-mail for comments pro or con has steadfastly refused to discuss the matter.
-Be this as it may, now that TARL has been made aware of the obvious bird and feather imagery, perhaps they will eventually "discover" it.
+Given the overall morphology, it seems more plausible that the incisions along the side represent feathers.
+(Perhaps the Gault investigators will someday also "discover" this.)

-Shown below, beneath the Gault bird, are three photos of similar figures (very common) at Day's Knob.
-Although without the finely incised ornamentation, they are clearly of the same form, and carved with the same characteristic face.
+Shown below, beneath the Gault bird, are three photos of similar figures (very common) at 33GU218.
+Although without the finely incised ornamentation, they are clearly of the same morphology and carved with a similar face.

 Bird Figure - Artifact from Day's Knob Archaeological Site